inaaaa0309/CPU-Memory-MenuBar/docs/PrivacyPolicy.md

 By using the Application, you are consenting to the processing of your information as set forth in this Privacy Policy now and as amended by us.

 ## Contact Us
-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at inaaaa0309@outlook.com.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact https://github.com/inaaaa0309/CPU-Memory-MenuBar/issues.